Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation: Introduction

-The cosmic strings are one-dimensional topological defects that are necessarily formed during phase transitions in the early universe and therefore must be understood in terms of their evolution and observable traces.
-The galaxies are believed to have originated in the early cosmos as a result of density fluctuations caused by strings.
-Adhav et al. \cite{Adhav et al. 2009} explored the Bianchi type-III cosmological model with cosmic strings and domain walls in the context of general relativity theory.
-In addition, Harko and Matthew \cite{Harko and Matthew 2015} investigated Kasner-type static, cylindrically symmetric spacetime to obtain string solutions in the $f(R,L m)$ theory of gravity.
-Aditya and Reddy \cite{Aditya and Reddy 2018} showed that the universe achieves isotropy at late times by investigating the LRS Bianchi type-I spacetimes with cosmic strings in the $ f(R) $ gravity.
-In $ f(R) $ gravity, Santhi et al. \cite{Santhi et al. 2019} have recently studied the LRS Bianchi type-I bulk viscous string cosmological model, which shows that the realistic energy conditions are satisfied.
-Moreover, Chirde et al. \cite{Chirde et al. 2020} explored the Bianchi type-I perfect fluid string cosmological model using $ f(T) $ gravity and found that quintessence dark energy dominates the universe.
+The cosmic strings are one-dimensional topological defects that are necessarily formed during phase transitions in the early universe and, therefore, must be understood in terms of their evolution and observable traces.
+The galaxies are believed to have originated in the early universe due to density fluctuations caused by strings.
+Adhav et al. \cite{Adhav2009} explored the Bianchi type-III cosmological model with cosmic strings and domain walls in the context of general relativity theory.
+In addition, Harko and Matthew \cite{Harko2015} investigated Kasner-type static, cylindrically symmetric spacetime to obtain string solutions in the $f(R,L m)$ theory of gravity.
+Aditya and Reddy \cite{Aditya2018} showed that the universe achieves isotropy at late times by investigating the LRS Bianchi type-I spacetime with cosmic strings in the $ f(R) $ gravity.
+In $ f(R) $ gravity, Santhi et al. \cite{Santhi2019} have recently studied the LRS Bianchi type-I bulk viscous string cosmological model, which shows that the realistic energy conditions are satisfied.
+Moreover, Chirde et al. \cite{Chirde2020} explored the Bianchi type-I perfect fluid string cosmological model using $ f(T) $ gravity and found that quintessence dark energy dominates the universe.

-As a result of the previous discussion, we investigate Bianchi type-I kasner space time in the context of $ f(R) $ theory of gravity in the present research.
-In the presence of string and holographic dark energy, the field equations of $ f(R) $ gravity for the Kasner metric have been found.
+As a result of the previous discussion, we investigate Bianchi type-I Kasner space-time in the context of the $f(R)$ theory of gravity in the present research.
+In the presence of string and holographic dark energy, the field equations of $f(R)$ gravity for the Kasner metric have been found.
 The geometrical and physical aspects of the models are also being explored.
 A discussion and conclusion are included in the concluding part.
-In section 2, basic equations are presented.
-Sections 3 and 4 are devoted to solutions of $ f(R) $ are gravity field equations.
-In section 5 summaries the obtained results.
+In section \ref{basic_eq}, basic equations are presented.
+Sections \ref{model_I} and \ref{model_II} are devoted to solutions of $ f(R) $ are gravity field equations.
+Section \ref{conclusion} summarizes the obtained results.